Wyoming Valley: Founding of Luzerne County

-The Yankee-Pennamite Wars were eventually settled in the 1780s.
-The disputed land was granted to Pennsylvania.
-The Wyoming Valley became part of Northumberland County.
-However, settlers in what was then the Colony of Connecticut wanted to create a new state in Northeastern Pennsylvania.
-Massachusetts businessman Timothy Pickering was sent to the region to politically examine the situation.

-This led the Pennsylvania General Assembly to pass a resolution creating Luzerne County.
-This ended the idea of creating a new state.
-On September 25, 1786, Luzerne County was formed from part of Northumberland County.
-It was named after Chevalier de la Luzerne, a French soldier and diplomat during the 18th century.
+In December 1782, a Continental Congress commission awarded Pennsylvania jurisdiction over the territory claimed by both Pennsylvania and Connecticut.
+As a result, the Wyoming Valley became part of Northumberland County.
+Two years later, Pennsylvania militia evicted Connecticut settlers from their homes, sparking the Third Pennamite War.
+Peace was achieved through the Confirming Act of 1787, a compromise in which Pennsylvania maintained political control over the territory but validated the land titles of the original Connecticut settlers.
+To address settlers' concerns, Pennsylvania had created Luzerne County in 1786, naming it in honor of the Chevalier de la Luzerne, the French minister to the United States during the Revolution.
 When it was founded, Luzerne County occupied a large portion of Northeastern Pennsylvania.
-From 1810 to 1878, it was divided into several smaller counties.
+Between 1810 and 1878, it was divided into several smaller counties.
 The counties of Bradford, Lackawanna, Susquehanna, and Wyoming were all formed from parts of Luzerne County.

 Metropolitan statistical area

 The Scranton–Wilkes-Barre–Hazleton, PA Metropolitan Statistical Area, also known as the Wyoming Valley, covers Lackawanna, Luzerne, and Wyoming counties.
 It had a combined population of 558,166 in 2015.
 The counties adjacent to Wyoming Valley include Monroe County (Southeast), Susquehanna County (Northeast), Wayne County (East), Columbia County (West), Bradford County (Northwest), Carbon County (South), Sullivan County (West) and Schuylkill County (Southwest).

 As of the 2000 census, the area also had the highest percentage of non-Hispanic whites of any U.S. metropolitan area with a population over 500,000, with 96.2% of the population stating their race as white alone and not claiming Hispanic ethnicity, however the Hispanic demographic has been significantly rising since then.

 When metropolitan areas were first defined in 1950, Scranton and Wilkes-Barre were in separate metropolitan areas.
 Lackawanna County was defined as the Scranton Standard Metropolitan Area, while Luzerne County was defined as the Wilkes-Barre–Hazleton metropolitan area.
 The two metropolitan areas were merged after the 1970 census as the Northeast Pennsylvania Standard metropolitan statistical area, with Monroe County added as a component.
 It was renamed the Scranton–Wilkes-Barre metropolitan statistical area after the 1980 census, and Columbia and Wyoming counties were added.
 Hazleton was added as a primary city in the 1990 census, while Monroe County lost its metropolitan status.

 After the 2000 census, Columbia County lost metropolitan status, while Hazleton was removed as a primary city.
-Scranton is the largest city in Lackawanna County as well as the entire metropolitan area by a large margin, nearly doubling the population of the second largest city in the metropolitan area, Wilkes Barre.
+Scranton is the largest city in Lackawanna County as well as the entire metropolitan area by a large margin, nearly doubling the population of the second largest city in the metropolitan area, Wilkes-Barre.